polterguy/phosphorusfive/core/p5.ajax/README.md

 This project contains the main Ajax library for Phosphorus Five.
-This Ajax library can be consumed either stand alone, in any ASP.NET Web Forms application, since its controls inherit from _System.Web.UI.Control_ - Or indirectly, through using the p5.web library, allowing you to create controls with Active Events, using for instance Hyperlisp as your programming language.
+This Ajax library can be consumed either stand alone, in any ASP.NET Web Forms application, since its controls inherit from _System.Web.UI.Control_ - Or indirectly, through using the p5.web library, allowing you to create controls with Active Events, using for instance Hyperlambda as your programming language.

 In our documentation here, we will assume some C# knowledge, and create our examples,